Interstate 80 in New Jersey: Passaic and Bergen counties

-After a fourth crossing of the Passaic River, I-80 comes into Elmwood Park in Bergen County and reaches the CR 507 exit.
-It continues near suburban neighborhoods, coming to a bridge over New York, Susquehanna and Western Railway's (NYSW) New Jersey Subdivision line, and passes over NJ Transit's Bergen County Line as it comes to an interchange with the Garden State Parkway on the border of Elmwood Park and Saddle Brook that also has connections to CR 67.
+After a fourth crossing of the Passaic River, I-80 comes into Elmwood Park in Bergen County and reaches the exit for CR 507.
+It continues near suburban neighborhoods, coming to a bridge over the New York, Susquehanna and Western Railway's New Jersey Subdivision line, and passes over the NJ Transit's Bergen County Line as it comes to an interchange with the Garden State Parkway on the border of Elmwood Park and Saddle Brook that also has connections to Midland Avenue (CR 67).
 At the Garden State Parkway, I-80 gains a 2-2 local–express lane configuration eastbound while the westbound direction carries four lanes.
-The next interchange along the road is with CR 79 and is a westbound entrance and an eastbound exit accessible from the local lanes.
-The freeway passes over the NYSW line again and turns south along the west bank of the Saddle River, eventually crossing it into Lodi.
+The next interchange along the road is with Saddle River Road (CR 79) and is a westbound entrance and an eastbound exit accessible from the local lanes.
+The freeway passes over the New York, Susquehanna and Western Railway line again and turns south along the west bank of the Saddle River, eventually crossing it into Lodi.
 Immediately after, there is a diamond interchange at Riverview Avenue that provides access to Route 4 and Route 17.
-Heading southeast, I-80 passes over NYSW's Lodi Branch line and comes to an interchange at Route 17, which provides access to US 46 to the south, Route 4 to the north, and various local roads.
+Heading southeast, I-80 passes over the New York, Susquehanna and Western Railway Lodi Branch line and comes to an interchange at Route 17, which provides access to US 46 to the south, Route 4 to the north, and various local roads.
 At this point, I-80 runs between the travel lanes of Route 17 as it continues into Hackensack.
-Past Route 17, I-80 gains a 3-2-2-3 local–express lane configuration and crosses NJ Transit's Pascack Valley Line before passing through industrial parks and running through a small part of South Hackensack.
+Past Route 17, I-80 gains a 3-2-2-3 local–express lane configuration and crosses over the NJ Transit's Pascack Valley Line before passing through industrial parks and runs briefly through South Hackensack.
 Here, there is an interchange to Green Street before the highway comes into Teterboro.
-Turning east, the freeway runs through South Hackensack before entering Hackensack, where an exit provides access to CR 124 (Hudson Street).
-The road passes near neighborhoods before crossing the Hackensack River into Ridgefield Park, where it passes over NYSW's New Jersey Subdivision line and CSX Transportation's River Subdivision line before there is an exit for 2nd Street.
-The freeway passes through a corner of Bogota before it continues into Teaneck.
-In Teaneck, I-80 reaches its eastern terminus at the interchange with I-95 (the New Jersey Turnpike).
-From here, one can head southbound on I-95 on the turnpike toward Newark or head northbound toward the George Washington Bridge and New York City.
+Turning east, the freeway runs through South Hackensack before entering Hackensack, where an exit provides access to Hudson Street (CR 124).
+The road passes near neighborhoods before crossing the Hackensack River into Ridgefield Park, where it passes over the New York, Susquehanna and Western Railway's New Jersey Subdivision line and CSX Transportation's River Subdivision line before there is an exit for 2nd Street.
+The freeway briefly passes through Bogota before it continues into Teaneck.
+In Teaneck, I-80 reaches its eastern terminus at the interchange with the New Jersey Turnpike (I-95).
+From here, one can head southbound on I-95 on the turnpike towards Newark or head northbound towards the George Washington Bridge and New York City.